-In participating in any liturgy, your primary task is to be fully present and attentive to the liturgy.
+In participating in any liturgy, your primary task is to be fully present and attentive to the liturgy, specifically to what is happening.

 After participating in the liturgy, sit quietly and reflect on your experience.
 Record the essence of your reflections.
 These are to assist your engagement in group conversations that are part of your apprenticeship.